monsoonmaelstrom/book2/book2.md

 I shrug.
 “I didn’t ask.
 I went and talked to Davy today.”

-“Bet my conversation was more interesting,” he responds, clearly still angry with Davy.
+“Bet my conversation was more interesting,” Alex responds, clearly still angry with Davy.

 “Probably.
 So go on and tell me what she said, then.”